MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 Type <kbd>q</kbd> to exit the pager.
 Exit from the ssh connection by typing `exit`.

-After starting the Red Hat JBoss EAP service, you will be able to access the management console via: `http://<adminVM-public-IP>:9990` in your web browser.
+After starting the Red Hat JBoss EAP service, you can access the management console via `http://<adminVM-public-IP>:9990` in your web browser.
 Sign in with the configured username: `jbossadmin` and password `Secret123456`.

 :::image type="content" source="media/migrate-jboss-eap-to-vm-manually/adminconsole.png" alt-text="Screenshot of domain controller management console." lightbox="media/migrate-jboss-eap-to-vm-manually/adminconsole.png":::